rynocav226/wedding-website/frontend/README.md

 > fix RSVP link fire the modal - DONE
 > finish parking lot details - DONE
 > set sara's travel blog URL
+> remove vikings from things to do - DONE
+> responsive test updated Things To Do section

 Our Story
 > Add card for honeymoon - DONE